jaranta/epshoe/core/character.md

 You can hold your own in a hand-to-hand fight, whether you wish to kill, knock out, restrain, or evade your opponent.

+*Melee Combat Cherry:* If you have 8 or more points in Melee Combat, you can spend 1 point of Melee Combat to evaluate how others compare to you in skill.
+The GM tells you whether one other characters rating in Melee Combat is below, within 1 point or above your rating.

 ##### Palming

 Your nimble fingers allow you to unobtrusively manipulate small